-The Praxis II Technology Education (5051) Exam is designed to ensure individuals are prepared to serve as a technology education teacher.
+The Praxis Technology Education (5051) Exam is designed to ensure individuals are prepared to serve as a technology education teacher.

 Special testing accommodations are available for those who require them and have a condition approved by the Americans with Disabilities Act.

 You will be given 2 hours to complete the 120 selected-response questions that make up this computer-delivered exam.
 Although not all of the questions will count toward your score, be sure to answer all of them.

 What are the categories and topics covered on this exam?

 The six areas that will be tested on this exam are:

 The Technology and Society category covers topics such as nature of technology, technology education, invention and innovation, how other fields impact technological development, critical changes in technology, how marketing, economics, and environment impact the development of technology, effects of technology on society, and the relationships between engineering, math, science, and technology.

 Technological Design and Problem-Solving – 20% of questions